UnitCircle8905/BSE-Portfolio---Derek/index.md

 # Object Tracking Robot

-This robot relentlessly hunts down any object assigned to it!
-Tired of picking up balls during sports?
-Well, this is the robot for you.
+This robot uses a color detection process from OpenCV masking and contour functions, along with a proximity sensor and Pi Camera, to follow the ball and park when within a certain proximity of the ball.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|